Skip to main content

 sudo mv mithril-signer /opt/mithril

-Setup the service
+Set up the service

 caution

 • User=cardano: Replace this value with the correct user.
-We assume that the user used to run the Cardano Node is cardano.
-The Mithril Signer must imperatively run with the same user.
+We assume that the user used to run the Cardano node is cardano.
+The Mithril signer must imperatively run with the same user.

-• In the /opt/mithril/mithril-signer/service.env env file:
+• In the /opt/mithril/mithril-signer.env env file:

-• KES_SECRET_KEY_PATH=/cardano/keys/kes.skey: replace /cardano/keys/kes.skey with the path to your Cardano KES Secret Key file
+• KES_SECRET_KEY_PATH=/cardano/keys/kes.skey: replace /cardano/keys/kes.skey with the path to your Cardano KES secret key file

-• OPERATIONAL_CERTIFICATE_PATH=/cardano/cert/opcert.cert: replace /cardano/cert/opcert.cert with the path to your Cardano Operational Certificate file
+• OPERATIONAL_CERTIFICATE_PATH=/cardano/cert/opcert.cert: replace /cardano/cert/opcert.cert with the path to your Cardano operational certificate file

-• DB_DIRECTORY=/cardano/db: replace /cardano/db with the path to the database folder of the Cardano Node (the one in --database-path)
+• DB_DIRECTORY=/cardano/db: replace /cardano/db with the path to the database folder of the Cardano node (the one in --database-path)

 • CARDANO_NODE_SOCKET_PATH=/cardano/ipc/node.socket: replace with the path to the IPC file (CARDANO_NODE_SOCKET_PATH env var)